x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-equipment-mailboxes.md

 - **Maximum duration (hours)**: This setting specifies the maximum duration that the resource can be reserved in a booking request.
 The default value is 24 hours.

   For repeating booking requests, the maximum booking duration applies to the length of each instance of the repeating booking request.

 There is also a box on this page that you can use to write a message that will be sent to users who send meeting requests to reserve the resource.

 #### Contact Information
-<a name="ContactInformation"> </a>

 Use the **Contact Information** section to view or change the contact information for the resource.
 The information on this page is displayed in the address book.